 This information is protected under FERPA and parents may not have access unless the student has provided written authorization that specifically identifies what information may be released to the parent(s).
 Payment of a student’s tuition by a parent or guardian does not, by itself, give the parent or guardian right of access to a student’s education records.

 At the post-secondary level, parents have no inherent right to access or inspect their son’s or daughter’s education records.
 This right is limited solely to the student.
-At DigiPen, records may be released to parents only if they have been given a written release by the student or in compliance with a parental affidavit.
+At DigiPen, records may be released to parents only if they have been given Proxy within Colleague Self-Service or in compliance with a parental affidavit.

 *The full text of the Family Education Rights and Privacy Act is available at the U.S. Government Publishing Office’s website.